SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Xp cost to change battalion set to 0
 - Cuba, Haiti, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Ecuador, Peru, Bolivia, Chile & Paraguay has been merged into American Trade Federation (Neutral Trade Nation)
-- Uruguay has been annexed and cored into Argentina
+- Uruguay has been annexed and cored into Argentina -Ahistorical focus paths of playable countries have been hidden.